rd--/blksc3/md/glossary.md

 In mathematics, a function is a relation that uniquely associates members of one set with members of another set.
 In some contexts function may be used as a synonym for operator or procedure or subroutine.
 In some contexts function may be used to refer to a procedure that has no side effects.
+In some contexts function may be used to refer to a procedure that is written using function notation, and operator to refer to a procedure that is written using infix notation.

 ## Function Notation